marciliobbarboza2/Social-Lobby/docs/database-schema.md

-# Database Schema - Blogging Platform
+# Database Schema - Socialobby

 ## Overview
-This document outlines the database schema for our blogging platform using MongoDB with Mongoose ODM.
+This document outlines the database schema for Socialobby, a comprehensive social media platform using MongoDB with Mongoose ODM.

 ## Collections